yellowdog/python-examples/README.md

 Note that the Task Group must contain only a single Task, acting as the prototype.

-Now consider a CSV file 'wr_data.csv' with the following contents:
+Now consider a CSV file `wr_data.csv` with the following contents:

 | arg_1 | arg_2 | arg_3 | env_1 |
 |-------|-------|-------|-------|